topcoder-platform/ide-ext-vscode/README.md

 ## Activity Bar

 The extensions adds an activity bar item that has 3 sections.
-- *Your Active Contests*  will list all the contests that you have registered to
+- *Your Active Contests*  will list all the contests that you have registered to.
-- *Your Active Submissions* is empty for now
+- *Your Active Submissions* will list all the submissions that you have done.
+You will be able to view the reviews and artifacts (if any).
 - *Home* has 3 parts, which will allow you to access the extension features guide, the setup guid or the list of all active challenges respectively.

 ## Run tests